CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Command-Line-Overview.md

 <!-- vale on -->
 The commands take the form of `netq check <network-protocol-or-service> [options]`, where the options vary according to the protocol or service.

 This example shows the output for the `netq check bgp` command, followed by the same command using the `json` option.
-If there had been any failures, they would be have been listed below the summary results or in the *failedNodes* section, respectively.
+If there were any failures, they would appear below the summary results or in the *failedNodes* section, respectively.

 ```
 cumulus@switch:~$ netq check bgp